Joxroxagain/adidas-bot/README.md

 Launches instances of puppeteer browsers to a specified url and notifies you when an adidas cart page is detected.

 # Status
-:white_check_mark: ATC page detection
+:white_check_mark: ATC page detection (Untested for newest splash page versions)

-:white_check_mark: Auto checkout (when correct info is supplied
+:white_check_mark: Auto checkout for any shoe

 :x: Auto carting (Untested for newest splash page versions)